stevenstealth/learning-journal/README.md

 1. determined
 1. eageer to learn and be Persistant

-this is my read me
+this is Steven`s  read me